Newbury College (United States)

-Newbury College was a private college in Brookline, Massachusetts, originally founded in 1962.
+Newbury College was a private college in Brookline, Massachusetts, United States, founded in 1962.

 The college was accredited by the New England Association of Schools and Colleges (NEASC) but was placed on probation in June 2018, when its worsening financial standing was determined to pose a potential violation of NEASC's accreditation requirements.
 In December 2018, the college announced that it would close at the end of the 2018–19 academic year.

 Lasell University was named as Newbury's institution of record and provides enrollment verifications and copies of transcripts for Newbury students, though Lasell does not possess archival material from Newbury.

 History

 Newbury College was founded in 1962 on Newbury Street in Boston's Back Bay.
 It was founded as the Newbury School of Business by entrepreneur and educator Edward J. Tassinari.
 Tassinari's goal in establishing this institution was to help supply local Boston businesses with competent and educated employees.

 In the 1960s as the college began to expand, it acquired dormitories on Commonwealth Avenue.
 In 1968, the Newbury School of Business relocated to Boylston Street, at the former location of Bentley College.
 Shortly thereafter, in 1971, the school changed its status from a school of business to a junior college.
 It then began granting associate degrees and officially changed its name to Newbury Junior College.

 As the Junior College continued to grow, it began to acquire other schools throughout the Greater Boston area, including Holliston Junior College, Grahm Junior College, and the Boston branch of Bryant & Stratton College, which Newbury acquired in 1975.

 In 1973, the school became one of the first colleges in the region to establish satellite campuses.
 At one point in the 1990s, the college had a total of 15 campus extension sites, located in Arlington, Attleboro, Boston, Braintree/Weymouth, Brookline, Dorchester, Framingham, Hopedale/Milford, Lowell, Lynn, New Bedford, Norwood, Revere, Taunton, and Wakefield.

 In 1982, the college purchased and began relocating to the former campus of Cardinal Cushing College in Brookline.
 As the college acquired buildings in the surrounding area, the satellite campuses began to close, consolidating into the main campus.
 The school changed its name to Newbury College in 1985, and in 1994, it became a baccalaureate college, offering both associate and bachelor degrees on its Brookline campus.

 In the fall of 2015, Newbury renovated the college's library into a 16,000-square-foot "Student Success Center," the campus' first major construction project in more than 20 years.

 In December 2018, the college announced it would close at the end of the spring 2019 semester, following several years of declining enrollment.
+Enrollment had declined from more than 5,300 students to about 600 in the two decades before the school's closure.

 Campus

 Newbury was situated 3.5 mi from downtown Boston in the Fisher Hill neighborhood of Brookline, Massachusetts.
 The 10 acre campus consisted of eight buildings, many of which were formerly private residences.
+As of 2024, a retirement community is being built on the former site of the campus.